trapcodeio/benchmark/readme.md

 ### benchmarkFunctions
-This function benchmarks an array or record given to it.
+This function benchmarks an array/record of functions given to it.

 #### Syntax
 ```javascript